 The lack of resources has left many students unable to compete with an increasingly-competitive world after graduation.

-If you believe change starts at the community level, then we need your help deciding which Bay Area social impact project to fund next.
-In this inspiring live crowdfunding event on August 9th, Kintone’s Social Impact Challenge will feature pitches from up to 10 startups, non-profits and entrepreneurs who are using tech to creatively solve local social and environmental issues.
+Kintone Social Impact Challenge is an inspiring live crowdfunding event featuring pitches from up to 10 startups, non-profits and entrepreneurs who are using tech to creatively solve local social and environmental issues.
 Your event ticket counts as one vote and as a direct donation toward your favorite team.
+Sign up for our newsletter to stay posted on future impact events from Kintone and our partners.